How to Go Plastic-Free: Sustainable Packaging Alternatives

 -

-Plastic is extremely durable in transit, but paper packaging can damage more easily while in transit if not optimized for your product and tested well.
+Plastic is extremely durable in transit, but paper packaging can get damaged more easily while in transit if not optimized for your product and tested well.

 -